9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 Steps to Avoiding Toxemia

-In order to avoid toxemia, eliminate foods from your diet that you can’t digest properly or that cause inflammation in your body.
+In order to avoid toxemia, cleanse your diet of foods that you can’t digest properly or that cause inflammation in your body.

 This is unique to every individual but the major foods to consider removing to see if they have this negative effect on you include dairy, processed sugar, refined foods, and gluten for some.

-Enhancing stomach acid production through bitter foods (artichokes, dandelion, bitter greens), activating the parasympathetic nervous system (stress reduction), and using mushroom extracts like Chaga to support gut health are recommended.
+Enhancing stomach acid production through bitter foods (artichokes, dandelion, bitter greens), activating the parasympathetic nervous system (stress reduction), and using mushroom extracts, such as Chaga mushroom to support gut health are recommended.

 Reducing Oxidative Damage and Inflammation